RoelVB/ChromeKeePass/Readme.md

 # ChromeKeePass / EdgeKeePass

-> Setup instructions below (or see [https://youtu.be/0cVEjYQXrHc](https://youtu.be/0cVEjYQXrHc))
+> Setup instructions below (or see [https://youtu.be/0cVEjYQXrHc](https://youtu.be/0cVEjYQXrHc)) (NOTE!
+This shows an old version of the extension)

 ChromeKeePass/EdgeKeePass is an open source Chrome extension to automatically entering credentials into websites.

-The extension depends on [KeePassHttp](https://github.com/pfn/keepasshttp), using this KeePass plugin we're able to create a secure communication between the browserextension and KeePass.
+To use this extension you **need to have KeePass installed** and the [KeePassHttp](https://github.com/pfn/keepasshttp) plugin, using this KeePass plugin we're able to create secure communication between the browser and KeePass.

 ![Demo](Documents/Images/DemoMicrosoft.gif)

-The goal of this project is to create a user-friendly KeePass integration.
-With an easily readable and understandable sourcecode.

-## Features

-- Automatically entering credentials from KeePass into your browser
-- Autocomplete while typing in the username field
-- More to come

 ## Setup